 Competing Cosmetic Safety Bills Would Each Expand FDA Regulatory Authority

-On October 25, 2017, Senator Orin Hatch (R-UT) introduced S. 2003, the “FDA Cosmetic Safety and Modernization Act.”1 The proposed legislation would amend the Federal Food, Drug and Cosmetic Act of 1938 (“FFDCA”) and allow the Food and Drug Administration (“FDA”) to regulate finished cosmetic products based on their safety and the safety of their components.
-Senator Hatch’s legislation presents an alternative to the Personal Care Products Safety Act (S. 1113), a bill reintroduced in May 2017 by Senators Dianne Feinstein (D-California) and Susan Collins (R-Maine).2 The Senate referred the bill to the Health, Education, Labor, and Pensions Committee on October 25, 2017.
+On October 25, 2017, Senator Orin Hatch (R-UT) introduced S. 2003, the “FDA Cosmetic Safety and Modernization Act.”
+The proposed legislation would amend the Federal Food, Drug and Cosmetic Act of 1938 (FFDCA) and allow the Food and Drug Administration (FDA) to regulate finished cosmetic products based on their safety and the safety of their components.
+Senator Hatch’s legislation presents an alternative to the Personal Care Products Safety Act (S. 1113), a bill reintroduced in May 2017 by Senators Dianne Feinstein (D-California) and Susan Collins (R-Maine).
+The Senate referred the bill to the Health, Education, Labor, and Pensions Committee on October 25, 2017.

 Senator Hatch’s legislation would bring significant changes to cosmetics regulation.
 Specifically, the bill would:

-- Authorize FDA to accredit third-party organizations (such as the long-established Cosmetic Ingredient Review funded by the Personal Care Products Council) to assess the safety of cosmetic ingredients and make recommendations to the agency.
-The organizations may not be affiliated with a government entity or controlled or financed by a cosmetics company.
+- Authorize FDA to accredit third-party organizations (such as the long-established Cosmetic Ingredient Review funded by the Personal Care Products Council) to assess the safety of cosmetic ingredients and make recommendations to the agency: the organizations may not be affiliated with a government entity or controlled or financed by a cosmetics company; and

 - Require companies to notify the FDA of any report received about a serious adverse event associated with their cosmetics.

-Independent Cosmetic Manufacturers and Distributors (“ICMAD”) trade association CEO Pam Busiek stated that the bill “makes important progress in updating federal regulations to give consumers the highest level of confidence in products that are an important part of their daily lives.”
-But, Ms. Busiek added that “the bill does not yet provide a clear and uniform national standard for ingredient safety review.”4
+Independent Cosmetic Manufacturers and Distributors (ICMAD) trade association CEO Pam Busiek stated that the bill “makes important progress in updating federal regulations to give consumers the highest level of confidence in products that are an important part of their daily lives.”
+But, Ms. Busiek added that “the bill does not yet provide a clear and uniform national standard for ingredient safety review.”

 While the newly introduced S. 2003 and the earlier Feinstein-Collins bill (S. 1113) would both fundamentally change the regulation of cosmetic products, the competing bills have important differences:

-- Senator Hatch’s bill would authorize chemical safety reviews, but would not impose any associated requirements or timelines on FDA.
-The Feinstein-Collins bill would require FDA to review five cosmetic ingredients a year.
+- Senator Hatch’s bill would authorize chemical safety reviews, but would not impose any associated requirements or timelines on FDA, whereas Feinstein-Collins bill would require the FDA to review five cosmetic ingredients a year;

-- Senator Hatch’s bill depends on congressional appropriations for funding.
-The Feinstein-Collins legislation allows FDA to collect user fees from industry.
+- Senator Hatch’s bill depends on congressional appropriations for funding, whereas the Feinstein-Collins legislation allows the FDA to collect user fees from industry; and

 - Feinstein-Collins requires FDA to conduct safety chemical reviews, while the Hatch bill would allow third parties to review the chemicals.